Introduction to Digital StudiesUniversity of Maryland, College Park • ENGL290 • Spring 2019 • Back to Teaching

 Each week follows the same rough model: we’ll introduce a concept on the first day with a creative or critical reading/object, then do a Lab that illustrates those concepts, and then come back together at the week’s end to situate that Lab work within a broader critical backdrop.

-All readings not directly linked are available on ELMS, with the exception of the two books for purchase.
+All readings not directly linked are available on ELMS, with the exception of the three books for purchase.

 Week 1: Digital